 Summary

-In this lesson, students will analyze real Safety Data Sheets for common household chemicals, discussing the sheets' most important features.
+In this lesson, students will analyze real Safety Data Sheets for common household chemicals and discuss the sheets' most important features.
 Then, working with groups, students create their own lab safety posters, integrating the safety guidelines they discussed with their peers.
 This lesson is intended to help students understand lab safety in the science classroom.
-It also functions as a great stepping point for moving into the standard tagged below, addressing the properties of matter related to chemicals used in the science lab.
+It also functions as a great stepping point for moving into the standard tagged below, which addresses the properties of matter related to chemicals used in the science lab.

 Essential Question(s)

-How do scientists determine the safest way to handle lab chemicals and materials, and how do they communicate this?
+How do scientists determine the safest way to handle lab chemicals and materials?
+How do they communicate this?

 Snapshot